fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     of all the time series, including the lags of the principal components and the lags of the target time series.
-This results in approximately 500 features, even though the exact number of features changes over time, depending on how many time series are included in each vintage.
+This results in approximately 500 features, even though the exact number of features changes over time, depending on how many time series are included in the vintage.
     </p>

     <img